IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ...
 ~~~~~~

-The application above would have the following graph:
+The code above defines a `Topology`, or application with the following graph:

 ![sample app](/streamsx.documentation/images/python/basic.jpg)

+Here, the `get_readings` function produces the data that will be analyzed.
+The `src` `Stream` contains the data produced by `get_readings`.

+The source `Stream` is created by calling `Topology.source()` .

-You might notice that there are no transforms in this sample.
-This section will cover common scenarios and best practices.
+In this example, there are no real transforms on the `src` `Stream`.
+The rest of this section will cover common transforms and best practices.

+### A note about execution
+The Python API is used to _create_ an application that can be executed on the Streams runtime.
+The last line, which calls `submit`, is what triggers the compilation and execution of the application.

+This means that callables such as the `get_readings` function are not invoked when the code above is run, but rather, when the created application is executed on the Streams runtime.

+This is important to remember because the host where the application is created is often not the same host where it will be executed, i.e. where Streams is installed.
+For example, if the `get_readings` function opens a file, that file must actually exist on the host where Streams is running.
+See [working with files](#files) for an example.

 <a id="source"></a>

 <br/>
 ## 4.1 Creating data sources